High-Tech Surveillance of Immigrants

 A US-based communications and surveillance company.
 Its surveillance products are used in US prisons, along the US–Mexico border, and by US police departments.
 Its equipment is installed in illegal Israeli settlements and along the separation wall in the occupied West Bank and is used by the Israeli military, police, and prison service.

-A US-based high-tech surveillance company whose big data AI tools are used by Israeli security forces and U.S. law and immigration enforcement agencies.
+A US-based "defense"-tech company that provides militarized AI tools to Israeli military and intelligence agencies as well as U.S. law and immigration enforcement agencies.

 Private Companies